commonsense/conceptnet5/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a problem with the code or data in ConceptNet
+about: Report a problem with the code or data in ConceptNet.
+(Please don't use this page for questions.)
 title: ''
 labels: ''
 assignees: ''